Andrei-Tudora/Folder-synchronization-program/README.md

 - `[INFO]`: This log level indicates normal synchronization activities.
 It's followed by a colon and space.

-- `[WARNING]` or `[ERROR]`: These log levels may appear if there are issues or errors during synchronization.

 - `<message>`: Describes the synchronization activity that took place.
 For example:
     - `[INFO]: File example.txt has been copied.` - Indicates a successful file copy.
-    - `[WARNING]: Unable to delete file xyz.txt.` - Indicates a warning when a file couldn't be deleted.

 You can configure the log file path using the `--log-file` command-line argument.
 By examining the log file, you can keep track of all synchronization activities and troubleshoot any issues that may arise during the process.

-Feel free to customize the logging section to include specific details or information relevant to your project.